GillesCrebassa/FinancialManager/README.md

 Financial Manager

-This applicaiton allow to import CSV from your bank.
+This application allows to import CSV from your bank.

 By consult view, you can order transaction by personnalized category and view graphically where going your money ;=)